embrace-io/embrace-unity-sdk/README.md

 ## Building
 It is important to note that the Unity SDK WILL NOT COMPILE after pulling down.
 This is because it depends directly on the [Apple SDK](https://github.com/embrace-io/embrace-apple-sdk), and statically links to the xcframeworks as part of the build process.

 To build, download the latest SUPPORTED release of the Apple SDK and place the xcframeworks in the `Embrace Unity iOS Interface/xcframeworks/`.
+You can find this information notated in the [Unity SDK changelog](https://embrace.io/docs/unity/changelog/).
 Then run the script `build_xcframework.sh` to construct the missing Unity specific xcframework.

-You can then import all of these xcframeworks, including the newly generated xcframework, into your Unity project.
+Then, copy the contents of the iOS release into `io.embrace.sdk/iOS`, including `run.sh` and `embrace_symbol_upload.darwin`.
+Leave everything in its relative position.

+Next copy the final constructed xcframework into the `io.embrace.sdk/iOS/xcframeworks` folder; it should be named `EmbraceUnityiOS.xcframework`.

+Finally, make sure to mark all xcframeworks as iOS only plugins (to avoid build blocking issues on Android).

+If you run into any issues building the SDK locally, please reach out on our [community Slack](https://embraceio-community.slack.com/archives/C078WQ3DJMC)!

 ## Usage